Page created on May 31, 2018. Last updated on May 20, 2023 at 14:11

 Inside the hepatocyte will glucokinase rapidly convert glucose into glucose 6-phosphate.
 If hexokinase would be present instead of glucokinase would the reaction stop very quickly as glucose 6-phosphate accumulates in the cell.
 However, glucokinase is not inhibited by its product.

 Glucokinase is also saturated at a much higher glucose concentration than hexokinase, so it’s able to keep up with the large amount of glucose, whereas hexokinase would be overwhelmed.
+In other words, glucokinase has a higher VMAX (maximum reaction rate).

 When between meals, blood glucose drops, and the liver does not want to use any of the scarce glucose in the blood, but instead leave it for other organs.
 Because glucokinase has a high KM it will not be active when blood glucose is low, so the liver doesn’t use up the glucose.